gurucomputing/meshcentral-docker/README.md

 * Database is an embedded database by default (NeDB)
     * Database can be changed to mongodb using environment variables or editing `config.json` in `meshcentral-data`.
 Recommended for production.
 * Container will run as the `node` user, with a UID of `1000` and GID of `1000`
-    * If you manually set the UID and GID, the container will automatically adjust file permissions on start

 ## Environment Variables
 The docker image can take multiple environment variables as arguments.
 All environment variables are optional.